hibahmasoom36/airline-reservation-nosql-project/README.md

 # Airline Reservation System — NoSQL Project

 ## 📌 Overview
-This project was completed as part of **DSE6210: Big Data SQL and NoSQL**.
-It explores how an airline reservation system can be modeled using **NoSQL (MongoDB)** compared to a traditional **relational database (PostgreSQL)**, and discusses tradeoffs between flexibility, scalability, and consistency.
+This project explores how an airline reservation system can be modeled using **NoSQL (MongoDB)** compared to a traditional **relational database (PostgreSQL)**.
+It was completed as part of **DSE6210: Big Data SQL and NoSQL**.

 ## 🎯 Objectives
 - Represent airline reservation data in **JSON document format**.
 - Compare relational and document-oriented models for the same system.
-- Evaluate the advantages and disadvantages of MongoDB in this use case.
+- Evaluate MongoDB’s advantages and disadvantages in this context.
-- Propose a **hybrid solution** that balances scalability with transactional reliability.
+- Propose a **hybrid approach** balancing scalability and transactional reliability.

 ## 🗂️ Deliverables
-- **JSON Model (`json-model.json`)** — airline reservation captured in a single NoSQL-style document.
+- `json-model.json` → Airline reservation captured in a single NoSQL-style document.
-- **Final Project Paper (`final-project-paper.pdf`)** — written analysis on RDBMS vs. MongoDB tradeoffs.
+- `final-project-paper.pdf` → Analysis of RDBMS vs. MongoDB tradeoffs.

 ## 🛠️ Key Insights
-- MongoDB reduces join complexity and enables **faster queries** for read-heavy workloads.
+- MongoDB reduces join complexity and improves read performance.
-- Schema-less design allows for **flexible evolution** as flight and reservation data changes.
+- Schema-less design supports flexible schema evolution.
-- Horizontal scaling via **sharding** supports high volumes of bookings and real-time updates.
+- Sharding enables **horizontal scaling** for high booking volumes.
-- Drawbacks: potential **data redundancy** and weaker **transactional guarantees** compared to RDBMS.
+- Challenges: potential redundancy and weaker **transactional guarantees** compared to RDBMS.
-- A **hybrid model** — MongoDB for flexible data and PostgreSQL for strict transactions — provides an optimal balance for large-scale airline systems.
+- A **hybrid model** (MongoDB + PostgreSQL) provides the best of both worlds.

-## 📊 JSON Data Example
+## 📊 Example: JSON Snippet
-The reservation data includes:
-- Flight details (number, airline, aircraft type, schedule).
-- Multi-leg itinerary.
-- Passenger and contact details.
-- Reservation status, ticket type, travel class.
-- Payment status and amount.

 ```json
 {
     "flight_number": "FL123",